 I’ve noticed time and time again that things in French sound more appealing than their English equivalent.
-For example, Ecuries du Châtaignier is so much more romantic and mysterious than “Chestnut Stables”, which is still a perfectly nice name for a riding center.
+For example, Ecuries du Châtaignier is so much more romantic and mysterious than “Chestnut Stables,” which is still a perfectly nice name for a riding center.
 It just sounds better in French.
 It also happens to be where I had the chance to go horseback riding in Switzerland for the first time!

-When Trav and I returned from our 10-day trip through France and Spain, I had a text messages waiting for me from Christine, a gal I met while walking in the woods this past winter.
+When Trav and I returned from our 10-day road trip to Spain, I had a text message waiting for me from Christine, a gal I met while walking in the woods this past winter.
 She also was back from vacation and had invited me to go horseback riding with her that week.
 Was I interested?

 Uh, yeah, you could say I was interested!
 As in, jumping-up-and-down interested.